Jim Furyk's round of 58: The round

 Now 11-under on his round through 12 holes, Furyk needed to play his last six in even par to shoot 59.
 He decided to lay up on the 523-yard par-5 13th hole instead of going for the green in two.
 His chip shot from 102 yards, however, flew too far and left him a 35-footer for birdie.
 He missed the putt, ending his birdie streak, but tapped in from 2 feet for par.
 After pars at the 14th and 15th, Furyk holed a 23-footer for birdie at the par-3 16th to go 12-under.

 Needing only pars on the last two holes for the scoring record, Furyk left his approach on the par-four 17th on the upper tier of the green and was faced with a tricky downhill 44-foot putt.
 He left it three feet short but converted the par save.
 At the 18th, Furyk drove into the middle of the fairway and hit his second shot 138 yards to the green, leaving him 26 feet away from the flag.
 While the putt just slid past the cup to the right, he tapped in for par for the first round of 58 in PGA Tour history.

 Furyk hit 13/14 fairways—his only miss coming at the seventh, where he still made birdie—and all 18 greens in regulation.
 He averaged 21 feet with his approach shots and needed 24 putts.

 Despite the history-making round, Furyk actually missed a few opportunities to shoot even lower.
 He failed to birdie the par-5 13th, then narrowly missed from 12 feet at the 14th, his putt staying just to the right of the hole.
 At the 15th, Furyk had a seven-footer for birdie but the putt hit the right side of the cup and lipped out.

 The round nearly didn't count.
 Furyk's playing partner, Carballo, incorrectly marked him down for a birdie three on the 14th.
 Fortunately, Carballo found the mistake before submitting the scorecard.
 Had he not done so, Furyk would have been disqualified.

 By shooting 12 under par, Furyk jumped from 70th place to a tie for fifth, finishing three shots behind champion Russell Knox.

-Eight players have shot 59 since Furyk's round—Justin Thomas, Adam Hadwin, Brandt Snedeker, Kevin Chappell, Scottie Scheffler, Cameron Young, Hayden Springer, and Jake Knapp—but none have equaled Furyk's record.
+Nine players have shot 59 since Furyk's round—Justin Thomas, Adam Hadwin, Brandt Snedeker, Kevin Chappell, Scottie Scheffler, Cameron Young, Hayden Springer, Jake Knapp and Michael Kim, but none have equaled Furyk's record.